ravija-m/ravija-m.github.io/pages/resume.md

       whilst ensuring feature parity and performing traffic migration thereby providing better scalability
-    • Conceptualised, designed and led development of JWT based data-integrity into the API workflow thereb from potential denial-of-service attacks
+    • Conceptualised, designed and led development of JWT based data-integrity into the API workflow thereby protecting services from potential denial-of-service attacks

 # MailPlus - Software Developer Intern `(Sept 2020 - March 2021)`
     • Re-designed and developed the customer-facing Ticketing System to allow for creation of tickets while improving page latency by 2 seconds
     • Worked on improving automation for the invoicing process by writing scheduled scripts

 # UNSW - Casual Academic `(Feb 2021 - Dec 2021)`